Table of Contents

 In my first post where I mentioned the previous Lana Del Rey songs I knew before starting this project, there was one song from this album (unbeknownst to me) I’d heard many times before.
 The first track from Lust For Life “Love” is a song that plays on the random music player we have at my retail job.
 It’s a pre-made playlist we can’t change, with maybe 100 or so songs.
 So because of this, I’ve heard this song a lot (and just didn’t realize it was a Lana Del Rey song…I tend to try to tune out the music I hear at work).
 “Love” isn’t a bad song by any means, and if I didn’t hear it all the time I’d really enjoy it.
 Since I hear it so often I probably won’t listen to it much outside work.

 I wondered if the song “Lust For Life” would be a cover of the Iggy Pop song of the same name, but it was a different song (a duet with The Weeknd).
 This album had several features from other artists, and it was the first album that does this.
-On this album, there are songs featuring The Weeknd, A$AP Rocky, Playboi Carti, Stevie Nicks and Sean Ono Lennon.
+On this album, there are songs featuring The Weeknd, A$AP Rocky, Playboi Carti, Stevie Nicks, and Sean Ono Lennon.
 I find it interesting when an artist collaborates with artists from different music genres.
 My favourite features here were “Summer Bummer (Featuring A$AP Rocky, Playboi Carti)” and “Tomorrow Never Came (Featuring Sean Lennon Ono).”
-That last song, the vocals were gorgeous and I would classify it as a song that sounds pretty.
+On that last song the vocals were gorgeous, and I would classify it as a song that sounds pretty.

-Several songs from here have a Born to Die vibe with hip hop elements like sample use and all that.
-But definitely not as much of a trip-hop album as Born to Die.
+Several songs from here have a Born to Die vibe with hip hop elements like sample use and all that, but not as much of a trip-hop album as Born to Die.
 I found this album easier to get into than Honeymoon and there were several catchy songs that got stuck in my head right away “Cherry” and “13 Beaches” being two of them.
-And “When the World Was at War We Kept Dancing” feels like a vibe for 2020.
+“When the World Was at War We Kept Dancing” feels like a vibe for 2020.
 Just saying.

 Norman Fucking Rockwell